+Admission to the History Special is strictly by interview with the Head of Department.
 At least twenty (20) 3-credit courses offered by the History Department, for a total of 60 credits, distributed as follows:

 LEVEL ONE LEVEL TWO LEVEL THREE

-6 Level ONE History courses 7 level II History courses 7 History courses, at least SIX

-which must include: which must include: must be Level THREE and must include:
+6 Level ONE History courses which must include: 7 level II History courses which must include: 7 History courses, at least SIX must be Level THREE and must include:

 HIST1601 HIST2006

 HIST1703 HIST2007 At least 2 Caribbean History courses

 AND AND

 AND

-FOUN1012 / FOUN1019 FOUN1201
+FOUN1012 / FOUN1099 FOUN1201

 FOUN1002 FOUN1301 1 Free elective

 Foreign language

-• 1 Free elective

 1 Free elective

+1 Free elective

-Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019
+Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1099; this reduces the number of credits which can be taken in free electives at level 1.